paulmdorr/lunaWidgets/README.md

 ## Example Widgets

-Luna Widgets ships with four built-in widgets to use as a starting point.
+Luna Widgets ships with five built-in widgets to use as a starting point.

 ### Clock